xtr4nge/FruityWifi/README.md

 v2.4
 ----------------
-- Utils have been added to replace "ifconfig -a"
+- Utils have been added (replaces "ifconfig -a")
 - Kali Linux Rolling compatibility issue has been fixed